mateuszjurewicz/notes_public/English Vocabulary.md

 severely critical of something, witheringly scornful.
 E.g. of an indictment or an attack.
 - `scurrilous`
 expressed in a vulgar or coarse manner.
 Sometimes also slanderous, defamatory.
+- `scuttlebutt`
+Informal for gossip, rumors.
+But also in nautical terms: a cask on a ship used to hold the day's supply of drinking water.
 - `self-possessed`
 calm and having a self-assured command of one's faculties, feelings and behavior.
 - `seminal`